 Most pathologies of the foot and ankle start with anatomy.
 The anatomy of the triceps surae consists of the gastrocnemius, soleus, and plantaris muscles.
-The gastrocnemius muscle originates on the posterior aspect of structures.

-joint crossing is directly related to the most common form of equinus, gastrocnemius equinus.
+The gastrocnemius muscle originates on the posterior aspect of the muscle crosses the knee, ankle, and subtalar joints.
+This is a very important factor; the multi-joint crossing is The soleus originates on the posterior aspect of the head of the fibular, the middle one-third of the medial directly related to the most common form of equinus, gastrocnemius equinus.
 The aponeurosis of the gastrocnemius muscle is anterior to the muscle.
-Its primary blood supply is from the terior aspect of the head of the fibular, the middle one-third of the medial border of the tibia, the soleal line, and the interosseous membrane.
-The aponeurosis of the soleus is posterior to the muscle.
-The trocnemius muscle originates Figure I: Posterior view of the GSC complex and related anatomical on the posterior aspect of structures.
+Its primary blood supply is from the popliteal and sural arteries, and it is innervated by the tibial nerve.
+The